pbuckner/x-plane_plugins/XPython/docs/source/development/xpyce_compile.rst

     that should be encrypted together.

 ``--manifest`` *FILE*
-    Path to JSON file containing a mapping of file/directory paths to encryption keys.
+    Path to JSON file containing a mapping of module paths to encryption keys.
 The JSON format is::

       {